JacobUns/DND-Brain/Aothir/Campaigns/The Price of Sacrifice.md

 # Introduction
+_Jezia Luth stands with perfect poise, hands folded, his tone calm but weighted — like a man revealing only part of a much larger truth._

+“There are certain… artefacts.
+Old.
+Older than the kingdoms you’ve heard of, older even than the maps that still dare name the unclaimed lands.”

+_He steps closer, voice softening as if inviting you into a secret._

+“They weren’t made by mortals.
+Not exactly.
+They were left behind — _set aside_, if you will — by those who feared what they could become… or what they might awaken.
+And for generations, that fear kept them hidden.
+Scattered.
+Unclaimed.”

+_He pauses, studying your reactions._

+“But time, as it does, forgets.
+Locks rust.
+Walls crumble.
+And now?
+Now whispers of their locations have begun to surface again — in old ruins, beneath sanctified stone, behind doors no one has opened in centuries.”

+_He spreads his hands, inviting._

+“I am offering you something no coin can match: the chance to touch history still warm with purpose.
+These relics are not weapons — they are **keys**.
+To what, exactly... that will become clear in time.”

+_A smile, restrained but genuine — a scholar excited by their own findings._

+“I can offer resources.
+Travel.
+Quiet access to places that are... otherwise inconvenient to reach.
+But discretion is essential.
+These artefacts are not unknown to others, and there are those who would rather they remain buried.”

+_His eyes settle on you, calm but piercing._

+“All I ask is that you retrieve two of them.
+The first lies beneath the bones of a ruined temple, untouched since the fall of the old world.
+The second rests in a sealed vault — its key long forgotten, but not irretrievable.”

+_Then, almost as an afterthought, delivered with disarming humility:_

+“You don’t need to understand everything yet.
+Only that something old is stirring… and you now have the rare chance to walk at the edge of what came before — and what comes next.”
 # Act I - Awakening
 **Theme**: Discovery, Mystery, and Deception
 The party is contacted by a mysterious cult led by **Jezia Luth**, who offers wealth and vague references to forgotten power.

 - The cult has located two divine artefacts and needs skilled hands to retrieve them.
-- **Location 1**: The **Ruined Temple** of the fallen god — overgrown or sunken in a wasteland.
+- **[[Location 1 - Temple of Threxis|Location 1]]**: The **Ruined Temple** of the fallen god — overgrown or sunken in a wasteland.
 Here, the party first encounters visual or spiritual remnants of the god.
-- **Location 2**: A **sealed vault** beneath a former monastery, noble estate, or forgotten sanctuary.
+- **[[Location 2 - Vhalrix Estate|Location 2]]**: A **sealed vault** beneath a former monastery, noble estate, or forgotten sanctuary.
 Possibly guarded by relics of the old faith or temporal defences.
 - After acquiring these artefacts, the players are approached by **Vessa Thornbite**, a charismatic “artefact liberator” working for a private Collector.
 She demands a race for the next item.

 **Tension**: Players don’t yet know the god’s true nature or Jezia’s endgame.
 They are tools in someone else’s plan.